caboonie/KickStarter/README.md

 1. Fill in the values of secrets.json with your own credentials.
 	- The Google and Facebook IDs/secrets are for enabling oauth2 log-in using Google and Facebook.
 	- The MAIL_USERNAME/PASSWORD are for the email account to send emails out from.
-A meet email was created to send the automatic emails: noreply.meet.mit@gmail.com .
-Ask the staff for the password.
+I created a gmail last year to send the automatic emails (noreply.meet.mit@gmail.com), but it may be helpful to create an actual meet.mit.edu email address for this.

 2. Run python intializeDB.py